 - Do not bad mouth your spouse: Typically, child custody agreements will see that both parents have time with their child.
 This is another reason why it is important to remain courteous.
 Repeatedly introducing negative ideas to your child about your spouse can damage the parent-child relationship as well as your child’s continued development.

 - Continue your involvement in your child’s life: Fighting for as much time as you can get in child custody can be time-consuming.
 During this legal battle, it is important to remain an active part of your child’s life.
 Continue your involvement in your child’s educational and social life.

 - Do not be afraid to ask questions: Family law is complicated.
 You are not expected to be a legal expert and your attorney will understands this.
 However, it is vital to the success of your custody battle that everyone on your legal team is on the same page.
 If you do not understand an aspect of your case, it is important to resolve any potential confusion.

 Experienced Legal Advocacy for Child Custody Disputes

-Whether you are currently going through or anticipating a child custody battle, the Raleigh divorce lawyers at Hopper Law Firm can help to maximize the chances of a favorable outcome.
+Whether you are currently going through or anticipating a child custody battle, the Raleigh divorce lawyer at Hopper Law Firm can help to maximize the chances of a favorable outcome.
 Our firm has been serving families in Raleigh since 1994 and is highly regarded by our past Clients (see our testimonials).
 It is often the case that emotions will run high during child custody battles and divorce proceedings.
 A compassionate lawyer will work with you to ensure that your interests are protected.

 To discuss your case with an attorney, call (919) 876-3300 or schedule a consultation online.